Sign up for Training

-As lithium battery regulations become more complex, the supply chain will need more information about the batteries they handle in order to maintain compliance.
+As lithium battery regulations become more complex, the supply chain will need more information about the batteries and cells they handle in order to maintain compliance.

 As lithium battery regulations become more complex, shippers in the supply chain need more information about the batteries they transport in order to maintain compliance.
-CHEMTREC has developed a lithium battery test summary document management system to assist with regulatory compliance.
+CHEMTREC has developed a lithium battery test summary document management system, CRITERION™, to assist with regulatory compliance.

 CHEMTREC also offers training that meets the U.S. DOT training requirements for individuals who perform or direct the functions of packaging, marking, labeling, or loading packages containing lithium batteries for shipment by highway, rail, air or vessel.